-I made a huge mistake last night, which didn’t come to light until this morning.
+I made a huge mistake a while back, which didn’t come to light for some time.
 In my defence, I didn’t realise it was a mistake at the time or I probably wouldn’t have done it.
 Ok, I might have done, but I probably would have checked with Mrs Bob first.
 She says she would have suggested I didn’t post it.

 “What was this gargantuan mistake”, I hear you all ask?
 Well, I had decided to post a joke on a local NHS autism group’s social media site.
 Other jokes are posted on there, and this one was not rude, racist or sexist at all, just maybe a little ill -advised; in fact, here it is below – you can decide.